 Tip: Choosing a lens is a personal choice, and the Falkland Islands provide excellent opportunities for both wide-angle and zoom lenses.
 If you can, bring both – but the zoom lens will probably serve you best for wildlife photography, especially for zooming in for extreme close-ups.

 Talk about detail!
-A close-up of a rockhopper penguin feeding its chick reveals a wildly textured tongue.
+A close-up of a rockhopper penguin reveals a wildly textured tongue.

 Quark Expeditions guides Yukie Hayashi and Jaymie McCauley revel in a beautiful sunrise on Saunders Island.